VibeCoderOSS/Localship/README.md

 npm run prepare
 ```

+Open LM Studio and prepare the model runtime:

+1. Load at least one model into memory.
+2. Enable the local server (OpenAI-compatible API).
+3. Confirm the endpoint is reachable (default: `http://localhost:1234/v1/chat/completions`).

-Start your local LLM server, then launch the app:
+Then launch the app:

 ```bash
 npm run electron:dev